lukewoods876tech/startup/README.md

 ## 🚀 DB/Login deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.
+For this deliverable I implemented user authentication and MongoDB integration:

-- [x] **User registration** - Created a registration form with validation.
-Implemented backend endpoint for user creation in MongoDB with secure password hashing via bcrypt.
+- [x] **User registration** - Created a registration form with validation in `src/auth/Auth.jsx` that allows users to create accounts.
+The backend endpoint in `service/auth.js` handles user creation in MongoDB with secure password hashing via bcrypt.

 - [x] **User login and logout** - Built login functionality with JWT token authentication.
-Added persistent login state using localStorage and created a logout function that clears credentials.
+The login form in `src/auth/Auth.jsx` authenticates users against the database.
+Authentication state is maintained using localStorage and a custom `AuthContext` that provides login state across the application.
+Logout functionality clears credentials from storage.

 - [x] **Stores data in MongoDB** - Connected to MongoDB using Mongoose.
-Created schemas for Users and Zoo data.
+Created schemas for Users (`service/User.js`) and Zoo animals (`service/Animal.js`).
+All animal data is now persistently stored in MongoDB collections.

-- [x] **Stores credentials in MongoDB** - Implemented secure storage of user credentials in MongoDB with encrypted passwords.
+- [x] **Stores credentials in MongoDB** - User credentials are securely stored in MongoDB with passwords encrypted using bcrypt.
+The User schema in `service/User.js` includes a pre-save hook that automatically hashes passwords before storing them.

-- [x] **Restricts functionality based on authentication** - Added protected routes that require authentication.
-Zoo management and animal viewing are now restricted to logged-in users only.
+- [x] **Restricts functionality based on authentication** - Added protected routes in `src/components/ProtectedRoute.jsx` that require authentication.
+Zoo management (`/manage`) and animal viewing (`/animals`) are now restricted to logged-in users only.
+The authentication is enforced both on the frontend and backend using JWT verification middleware.

+### Technical Implementation Details

+- Used Mongoose for MongoDB object modeling
+- Implemented JWT for stateless authentication
+- Created middleware for route protection on the backend
+- Built a context-based authentication system on the frontend
+- Added proper error handling for authentication failures
+- Implemented secure password storage with bcrypt hashing

 ## 🚀 WebSocket deliverable